fahdkmsft/azureml-previews/v2-migration/concept-model.md

 ---
-title: 'What is v2?'
+title: 'What is a model?'
 titleSuffix: Azure Machine Learning
-description: What is v2?
+description: What is a model?
 services: machine-learning
 ms.service: machine-learning
 ms.subservice: core
-ms.topic:
+ms.topic: conceptual
+ms.author:
 author:
-ms.author:
 ms.date:
-ms.reviewer:
-ms.custom: devx-track-azurecli, devplatv2
 ---

-# What is v2?
+# What is an Azure Machine Learning model?

-[TODO]

-## Prerequisites

 [TODO]